Theanine Side Effects

 There have been no known interactions of theanine with other prescriptions or over the counter drugs.

-You may be surprised to learn that past studies have found that theanine helps improve the efficacy of anti-cancer drugs by enhancing its effectiveness and reducing its side effects.
+You may be surprised to learn that past studies have found that theanine helps improve the efficacy of anti-cancer drugs by enhancing their effectiveness and reducing their side effects.

-This may be due to theanine relaxing properties, which reduces anxiety in patients' mind and help them sleep sounder at night, therefore enhancing the body's self healing process.
+This may be due to the relaxing properties of theanine, which reduces anxiety in patients' minds, and helps them sleep soundly at night, therefore enhancing the body's self-healing process.

 What's The Catch?